Hello Everyone,

 first visit, tooth deemed non-restorable due to subgingival buccal caries.

-Ca(OH)2 placed to allow
+Ca(OH)2 placed

 for some reduction in PA inflammation.